fboender/timeit/README.md

 TimeIt
 ======

-A tiny python script that periodically runs a command and stores how long it took to execute, the exit code and the output in a format convenient for further processing in e.g. LibreOffice Calc.
+A tiny python script that periodically runs a command and stores the duration, exit code and output in a format convenient for further processing in e.g.
+LibreOffice Calc.

 Requires **Python v3+**.